shioyama/rails_slim_template/README.md

 - public/apple-touch-icon-114x114.png = Replace with your own custom image.
 - public/apple-touch-icon.png = Replace with your own custom image.
 - public/favicon.ico = Replace with your own custom icon.
-- public/humans.txt = Replace with your own info.

 # Versioning